iWriteGigs

 C Females live in small groups and compete for access to solitary males.

-D Males live in large groups and compete for solitary females.
+D Females live in large groups that compete for resources with large groups of males.

 Question #2